 You can use your flash to help illuminate the subject (but you lose the ambience of the scene), increase the cameras ISO (which results in more noise in your final image) or find a tripod substitute.
 Substitutes include your camera bag, a table or something else convenient and sturdy enough to sit your camera on.

 A tripod is not so useful for fast moving subjects.
 For example photographing children, fast moving animals.
 If you are photographing people (portrait) then handheld photography may prove less intimidating for your subject/s, especially for street photography.

 As a general rule when shooting handheld, it’s best to ensure your shutter speed is to at minimum 1 over focal length of the lens that you are using.
 For example, a 15mm lens (or at 15mm on zoom lens) would be a 1/15th of a second minimum shutter speed and a 200mm lens would be 1/200th of a second minimum shutter speed.
 The reason I call it a general rule is because some cameras or lenses have image stabilisation to help reduce motion blur.
-With this engaged, you may get away with up to 2-stops slower shutter speed.
+With this engaged, you may get away with up to 5-stops slower shutter speed (with some current generation cameras/lenses).
 When taking handheld photographs you still need to hold your camera steady in the first place though.

 So if you want to avoid blurry images caused by unwanted camera shake or too slow a shutter speed, a tripod will become a reliable friend during pursuits of photography.

 For many of our guests, the first time they ever try out using a tripod is during a photography tuition session with one of our loan tripods.

 What’s your preference, tripod or handheld?
 Or have you never used a tripod?
 Tell us your story in the comments below… or ask us a question.